 Many exposés have been written about private prisons but very few capture the attention of main stream media or the civilian population.
 Bauer’s story is the exception.
 And the story he paints is not very complimentary of the industry.

-As a whistleblower lawyer, I represent individuals that wish to report misconduct involving government funds and earn an award.
+As whistleblower lawyers, we represent individuals that wish to report misconduct involving government funds and earn an award.
 Many healthcare workers know of the huge awards paid under the federal False Claims Act – over $435 million in 2014.
 Private corrections officers and prison healthcare vendors largely do not, however.
 Those that do are often reluctant to come forward.

 The code of silence in corrections isn’t as great as in the law enforcement community but for current corrections officers, it is actually stronger.
 No one wants to blow the whistle and soon find themselves put in an unsafe – make that dangerous – work situation because a pissed off supervisor decides to retaliate.